calebhearth/reach-service/docs/apple_product_lines_index.md

 ** This endpoint is not currently active **

 ## Description
-Returns all allowed values for platform.
+Returns all allowed values for apple product lines.

 ## Endpoint
-`/platforms`
+`/apple_product_lines`

 ## HTTP Method
 GET